Olan Omiping

-Olan Omiping (born 1981/1982), known for his moniker as "The Sniper", is a Filipino policeman with the Police Officer II rank and a basketball player for the Philippine National Police Responders in the UNTV Cup.
+Olan Omiping (born 1981/1982), known for his moniker as "The Sniper", is a Filipino policeman with the Police Officer II rank and former basketball player for the Philippine National Police Responders in the UNTV Cup.

 Profile

 A native of Tondo, Manila, Omiping, who named Michael Jordan as his basketball inspiration, started played basketball at the age of 11 at the court near his house and influenced by his two older brothers who first played basketball.
 In his first year, he was a consistent titleholder and the MVP in different Barangay leagues.
 Omiping tried-out for the Aqua Safe team in the Philippine Chinese Basketball League and in the Tanduay Junior Lapad team in the PBL where he won a championship.

 Collegiate and amateur career

 During his collegiate career, Omiping was one of the top defensive stoppers in both NCAA and UAAP.
 First played for Letran Knights, he was moved to the UE Red Warriors in 2002, after serving the 2-year residency rule, where he teamed up with PBA players James Yap, Nino Cañaleta, Paul Artadi and Ronald Tubid under coach Boysie Zamar.
 He was a graduated student of Business Administration, major in management in the University of the East.

 In 2003, Omiping was made it into the 26-man national training pool of the Philippine men's national basketball team.

 He also played for the Iligan Crusaders in 2005 in the National Basketball Conference, Fash Liquid Laundry Detergent in the Philippine Basketball League and in the first Philippine Collegiate Champions League in 2002 where he suffered an injury to his right hand during Game 1 that signified the end of his possible chances to get the MVP award.
 However, he was part of the Mythical 5 selection.
 Afterwards, UE won the title.